multinet-app/multinet-rfcs/draft/XXXX-multinetjs-autopublish/README.md

 Alternatively, instead of automatically pushing these releases, they could instead be done manually via an NPM script.
 However, this would have the drawback of requiring distribution of credentials to the different developers.
+GitHub Actions can also be used to trigger such actions manually; see below.

 ### Production Releases